dmi391/overlay_demo/README.md

 Project contains simple target overlay-manager ovlymgr.cpp (similar to the example from /gdb/testsuite/gdb.base).
 GDB supports overlay debugging (GDB-doc: 14.
 Debugging Programs That Use Overlays).
 In addition, this project contains custom instruments (GDB-commands implemented with Python-GDB-API) for working with overlays.
-These ideas can be used in full-fledged large project that uses overlays.
+These ideas can be used in full-size project that uses overlays.
 Details in the Wiki.